ArticOff/discord_akerno/README.md

 2. [Download all files](https://github.com/ArticOff/discord_akerno/archive/refs/heads/main.zip)
 3. Put them in a common folder
 4. Put your bot
-5. Don't forget to import the discord_akerno module
+5. Don't forget to import the discord_akerno framework
-6. Put the line to connect the bot to the module `AkernoClient(bot)`
+6. Put the line to connect the bot to the framework `AkernoClient(bot)`
 7. You're done !

 ## How to create a command ?